 Trailwalker Oxfam France is the ultimate team endurance event and a unique opportunity to actively help end poverty with every step you take.
 With our support you will push yourself and find the strength you never knew you had.

-Some figures from the 2020 edition in Avallon:
+Some figures from the 2021 edition in Dieppe:

 An international event